JohnnyLovesComplexity/mediatheque/README.md

 # Mediatheque #

-Web class project using spring and [Angular](https://angular.io/) to display, modify and delete books.
+Web class project using spring to display, modify and delete books.

 ## Getting Started ##